 Honorees include Gov. George Wallace, who received the inaugural award in 1965 and was awarded again in 1986.
-Other state leaders, U.S. Senators and Representatives, educational and civic leaders, as well as former leaders of the Federation, also are members of the prestigious group.
+Other state leaders, U.S. senators and representatives, educational and civic leaders, as well as former leaders of the Federation, are members of the prestigious group.

 Former Lt.
 Gov. George McMillan Jr., who received the Service to Agriculture Award in 1980, attended the ceremony.
 He said he was flattered when he received the award more than two decades ago and was humbled again to be remembered in a permanent way.